keidrun/csv-streamy/packages/csv-streamy-cli/README.md

 split a csv file into pieces

 Options:
   -f, --file <PATH>        a csv file path
-  -h, --headers         if an input file has headers row -d, --double-quotes   if fields are enclosed in double-quotes -r, --rows <NUMBER>   NUMBER rows per an output file -b, --bytes <SIZE>    SIZE bytes per an output file -x, --file-extension  whether to add an extension to output files --help                display help for command
+  -h, --headers            if an input file has headers row -d, --double-quotes      if fields are enclosed in double-quotes -r, --rows <NUMBER>      NUMBER rows per an output file -b, --bytes <SIZE>       SIZE bytes per an output file -x, --extension          whether to add an extension to each output file -o, --output-dir <PATH>  an output directory path -v, --verbose            print a diagnostic just before each output file is opened --help                   display help for command
 ```